-The Mock Trial Discussion Forum is a place to post questions concerning the content of the Case Materials, the Competition Rules, and the competition.
-The Discussion Forum is located on the LRE website.
+The Mock Trial Discussion Forum is a place to post questions concerning the content of the case materials, the competition rules, and the competition itself.
+The Discussion Forum is accessible through the LRE website.
 Click Here for Discussion Forum

 The link above opens a registration/login page for the Discussion Forum.
-It can take up to 48 hours to gain access to the Discussion Forum once registered.
-The Discussion Forum should be checked often for postings.
-Responses posted to the questions could change the Case Materials, and/or competition specifics that apply on competition day.
-The Discussion Forum closes 10 business days prior to a competition.
+It can take up to 48 hours to gain access once registered.
+Responses posted to the questions could change the case materials, and/or competition specifics that apply on competition day.
+The Discussion Forum closes 10 business days prior to each competition.